brankowss/scala-spark-ecommerce-pipeline/SETUP_GUIDE.md

 4.  **Create Admin User:** Create your first admin user account.

 ### 5.2.
 Create Credentials

+> **Note on Email Configuration:** These instructions are specifically for using a **Gmail** account as the sender.
+This requires generating a **16-character Google App Password**.
+If you use a different email provider (like Outlook, Yahoo, etc.), you will need to find their specific SMTP server settings and authentication method.

 For the pipeline to send emails securely, we need to store your email details in the Jenkins Credentials store.

 1. From the Jenkins dashboard, navigate to **Manage Jenkins > Credentials**.